Georgeann Wells: College career

 Not long after, on December 21, 1984, Wells went on to make history.
-Playing at Elkin's Randolph County Armory against the University of Charleston (WV), with 11:18 remaining in the game, Wells received a pass from point guard Lisa Ribble and achieved the first official dunk in a women's college basketball game.
+Playing at Elkins Randolph County Armory against the University of Charleston (WV), with 11:18 remaining in the game, Wells received a pass from point guard Lisa Ribble and achieved the first official dunk in a women's college basketball game.
 WVU won 110–82.
 The accomplishment was covered extensively in the national media, including the New York Times, Sports Illustrated, and USA Today.
 The Naismith Basketball Hall of Fame featured Wells's accomplishment in a dedicated exhibit, and Wells was honored at an NCAA luncheon in New York.

 Despite the media coverage, national headlines, and the 100 or so eyewitnesses at the game, for nearly 25 years it was believed that there was no videotape of Wells's achievement.
 Then, Reed Albergotti, a sports reporter from The Wall Street Journal, started the research for his 2009 feature article "The Dunk That Made History," which celebrates the 25-year anniversary of Wells' historic dunk.
 Albergotti contacted Ford Francis, the son of Bud Francis, who had been the University of Charleston coach in December 1984.
 Anticipating Wells' intention and even warning his players against the likelihood that Wells would attempt a dunk, Bud Francis stationed a team staffer with a camera on the east side of the armory.
 A quarter of a century later, Ford Francis recalled that, after his father's death, he had inherited a tape labeled simply "W.V.U.-84 Elkins."
 Upon watching the tape, Francis and Albergotti realized that, even though West Virginia University had left its heavy cameras at home, the historic footage did exist.

 No woman dunked again in an official game until 1994, when North Carolina's senior forward Charlotte Smith made the second recorded dunk in a women's regular collegiate basketball game against North Carolina A&T State University.

 In addition to her historic slam dunk, Wells enjoyed a remarkable career for the WVU women's basketball team.
 She was a four-year letter winner, scoring 1,484 points and pulling down 1,075 rebounds.
 Her 436 blocked shots is the all-time record for women at WVU.